wildgracevideo/wildgracevideo-website/content/home/home.md

   title: "**THE PROCESS**"
   steps:
     - title: "**Step 1.** Discovery Call"
-      description: This initial step is where I get to know you and your project.
+      description: This initial step is where we get to know you and your project.
 We discuss your vision, goals, and requirements.
-It's a collaborative conversation where I gather essential details to ensure I’m aligned with your vision.
+It's a collaborative conversation where we gather essential details to ensure we're aligned with your vision.
       fileInfo:
         file: https://content.wildgracevideo.com/images/Website-Home-Page/discoverycall.jpg
         seoTitle: "The Video Production Process: Step 1 Discovery Call"